BacchusJackson/codePlayArea/Notes/meanStack.md

     export class AppComponent {
         title = 'app works!';                        // This will replace the {{title}} in the html }
+##Components
+Components are pieces of your application.
+Ex.
+Navbar

 Create a folder src/app/components
     - you can generate components before manually creating them.

+ng g component navbar
+    - angular-cli generate component navbar

+This will create a folder called navbar
+    import { NavbarComponent } from './components/navbar/navbar.component';
+    in @ngModule -> declarations: [AppComponent, NavbarComponent] Angluar-cli auto adds the component to the app.module.ts file

+To add this component to the page, add the selector to app.component.html *Make sure you're in the src/app/components/ directory before use ng g component*

+###Putting it Together
+We created a bunch of components folders that can be edited to our liking In the main index.html, we see <app-root>Loading...</app-root> that was the thing we replaced earlier

+##Routes
+instead of using a href in HTML, use [routerLink]="['/login']" or [routerLink]="['/']"